Skip to content

 } as const satisfies UserConfig;

-The named account feature allow you to define accounts by name and have them configurable by environment
+The named account feature allows you to define accounts by name and have them configurable by environment.

-In the above file, the deployer is set to be the first account on all environment, except for sepolia where it is the second
+In the above file, the deployer is set to be the first account on all environments, except for sepolia where it is the second.

 The config also allow you to set an optional deterministicDeployment field.